sriram9573/GroceryCam/README.md

 GroceryCam is an intelligent kitchen management platform that uses **Computer Vision** and **Generative AI** to automate pantry tracking and meal planning.

-Instead of manually typing grocery items, users simply snap a photo of their receipt.
+Instead of manually typing grocery items, users simply snap a photo of their receipt or item.
 The app digitizes the items, categorizes them using AI, predicts expiration timelines, and generates personalized recipes based on what's actually in stock.

 ---